typebytes/angular-checklist/CONTRIBUTING.md

 Must be one of the following:

 - **content**: Changes that affect the content
+- **chore**:  House-keeping changes, meaning no production code was changed
 - **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - **docs**: Documentation only changes